-The default setting for an overspeed is 3000 rpm.
-The ECM will cut the power to the electronic unit injectors, until the rpm drops below 200 rpm of the overspeed setting.
+The default overspeed is set at 2800.
+The ECM will cut the power to the electronic unit injectors, until the rpm drops below the overspeed setting.
 A diagnostic fault code will be logged into the ECM memory and a warning lamp will indicate a diagnostic fault code.
+Some application may have a display panel in order to alert the operator. i05325438